 Depending on when Term 1 begins at different member schools, Block Seminars can take place between end-July and mid-October.
 As the Block Seminar is a mandatory element of the programme that can under no circumstances be postponed, class attendance is mandatory.
 It is the student's responsibility to make sure that they attend a Block Seminar at the beginning of the programme.
-The Block Seminar accounts for 3 ECTS and students receive a grade.
+The Block Seminar may overlap with the CEMS International Internship only when a contractually agreed holiday from the internship is declared.

 Students are automatically assigned to the Block Seminar of their Term 1 school.
 In exceptional cases, with the permission of the school hosting the student during Term 1, students may apply for a Block Seminar different from the one held at their "Term 1 school" or a second Block Seminar.
+Please verify this possibility with your home school CEMS MIM Programme Manager.

-Topics, dates and exact locations are announced in the "Programme Offer" section on the CEMS website during Term 2 of the preceding academic year.
+Topics, dates and exact locations are announced in the "Programme Offer" section on the CEMS website.